paulotto/LaTeXTrans/README.md

 If you need to compile LaTeX files (e.g., generate PDF output), install [MikTex](https://miktex.org/download) or [TeXLive](https://www.tug.org/texlive/) !

-*For MikTex, installation please be sure to select install on the fly, in addition, you need to install additional [Strawberry Perl](http://strawberryperl.com/) support compilation.
+*For MikTex, installation please be sure to select "install on the fly", in addition, you need to install additional [Strawberry Perl](http://strawberryperl.com/) support compilation.

 # ⚙️ Configuration Guide